2nd/10th Dragoons: 2nd Dragoons

-Regimental Headquarters was located at Oak Ridges during the early years of the regiment's existence.
+Regimental Headquarters was at Oak Ridges during the early years of the regiment's existence.

 The regiment was transformed to dragoon format in 1887, thus acquiring its last name before unification with the 10th Dragoons, the 2nd Dragoons.
 Two years later, 2 and 3 Troops were placed under the command of the Governor-General's Body Guard in Toronto.
 7 Troop was also taken off-strength.
 4 Troop shifted from Grimsby to Saint Ann's that same year.
 The remaining troops then were then made to take letter designations in lieu of numerical ones.
 Regimental Headquarters was shifted to Saint Catharines in 1892.
 Finally, near the turn of the century, the five troops were amalgamated into three squadrons, based in Saint Catharines (A Squadron, formed from 1 and 6 Troops), Saint Ann's (B Squadron, formed from 4 and 8 Troops), and Burford (C Squadron, formed from 5 Troop).

 When the Boer War began in 1899, the regiment provided a volunteer draft of 16 personnel (one officer and 15 other ranks) for service with the 1st Canadian Mounted Rifles.
 Two of these, the officer (Lieutenant J.E.
 Burch) and one of the men (Trooper A. Radcliffe) died during the conflict.